 Here, Alicia talks with Dr. Jensen about how they had to let go of the past to progress.
 The part one interview below explores finding different signaling molecules with large scale computing and how it benefits scientific research.

 A recent paper in Nature’s Scientific Reports from the Budd Tucker’s lab at University of Iowa reported producing xeno-free clinical-grade retinal progenitor cells from iPSC in a barrier isolator with cGMP reagents and conditions.
 This is very exciting news for the iPSC field.
 Continue reading to learn about this research involving production of retinal progenitor cells in optimized cGMP conditions.

 James Uniacke, PhD, is an Assistant Professor in the Department of Cellular and Molecular Biology at the University of Guelph where his lab studies protein translation machinery.

 Here, Alicia talks with Jim about his group’s recent publication in JBC, “Human Cells Cultured under Physiological Oxygen Utilize Two Cap-binding Proteins to Recruit Distinct mRNAs for Translation.”
-This interview was edited for length.
+This interview discussing how differing molecular mechanisms can result from varied physiological conditions was edited for length.

 Even with proper procedures, lab workers are still at risk for becoming infected.
 Discover some ways to reduce laboratory-acquired infections below.